 Port (I/O port) A designation of the location of a circuit that provides an interface between the system and lines and/or trunks.
 Primary skill An agent will handle calls to many skills before calls to secondary skills.
 Screen labeled key (SLK) The first eight function keys at the top of the keyboard that correspond to the screen labels at the bottom of the terminal screen.
 The screen labels indicate the function each key performs.
-SCSI See Small computer system interface (SCSI) on page 244.
+SCSI See Small computer system interface (SCSI) on page 280.
 Secondary skill An agent will handle secondary skill calls after primary skill calls.
 Serial asynchronous interface/PCI A card that provides access to eight serial ports by connecting to an eight-port patch panel.
 Single-user mode A CMS mode in which only one person can log into CMS.
 Data collection continues if data collection is "on."
 This mode is required to change some CMS administration.
 Skill In relationship to the call center, think of skill as a specific customer need or requirement, or perhaps a business need of the call center.
-SQL See Structured Query Language (SQL) on page 244.
+SQL See Structured Query Language (SQL) on page 280.
 Slot An electronic connection designed to receive a module or a printed circuit board (such as a Single In-line Memory Module [SIMM] or a frame buffer board).
 Small computer system interface (SCSI) A hardware interface that allows the connection of peripheral devices (such as hard disks, tape drives and disc drives) to a computer system.
 Split A group of extensions that receive special-purpose calls in an efficient, cost-effective manner.
 Normally, calls to a split arrive over one or a few trunk groups.
 Storage device A hardware device that can receive data and retain it for subsequent retrieval.
 Such devices cover a wide range of capacities and speeds of access.
 Structured Query Language (SQL) A language used to interrogate and process data in a relational database.
 SQL commands can be used to interactively work with a database or can be embedded within a programming language to interface to a database.
-Super-user A user with full access privileges on a system, unlike a regular user whose access to files and accounts is limited.
-Switch A private switch system providing voice-only or voice and data communications services (including access to public and private networks) for a group of terminals within a customer's premises.
-Syntax The format of a command line.
-System A general term for a computer and its software and data.
-System backup
+Super-user A user with full access privileges on a system, unlike a regular user whose 0 access to files and accounts is limited.
+Switch Switch access to files and accounts is limited.
+A private switch system providing voice-only or voice and data communications services (including access to public and private networks) for a group of access to files and accounts is limited.
+A private switch system providing voice-only or voice and data communications services (including access to public and private networks) for a group of terminals within a customer's premises.